-The school offers a number of opportunities to students to develop personal and professional leadership skills.
-Whether it is leading workshops, assemblies or school tours, students get a hands-on experience of strategic thinking, decision making, accountability, team building and networking.
+The school offers several opportunities to students to develop personal and professional leadership skills.
+Whether it is leading workshops, assemblies or school tours, students get hands-on experience of strategic thinking, decision making, accountability, team building and networking.

 The Student Council helps students develop strong leadership skills and gives them a voice in the running of the school.
 Members are elected through fiercely contested elections and receive leadership training to help them lead student welfare.
-They work in conjunction with a Co-Council which draws students from Key Stage 3.
+They work in conjunction with a Co-Council which draws students from Middle Years.
 The council reports regularly to the leadership team about issues relating to student matters.